jackyhuynh/MyCeePlusPlusKB/README.md

 We'll use C++ for programming.
 Download the C++ Compiler to your computer for free.
 - C++ IDLE: any IDLE as your convenience, I am using Visual Studio Code but there is many out there.
    - My setup is:
       - Visual Studio Code
       - Gcc/G++ for compiling C++
       - GitHub for version control
-    - Mac OS X
+      - Mac OS X 16 GB, M3 Pro
+      - Oh My Zsh command line
+      - Basic Linux
+      - Markdown
+   - My practice:
+      - Agile
+      - Unit Test
+      - Automation

 - CLion from JetBrain
 - Somebody just prefer Notepad ++ (Totally up to you)